apache/kylin/website/_posts/blog/2016-03-19-approximate-topn-measure.md

 ## Background

-Find the Top-N (or Top-K) entities from a dataset is a common scenario and requirement in data minding; We often see the reports or news like "Top 100 companies in the world", "Most popular 20 electronics sold on eBay", etc. Exploring and analysising the top entities can always find some high value information.
+Find the Top-N (or Top-K) entities from a dataset is a common scenario and requirement in data minding; We often see the reports or news like "Top 100 companies in the world", "Most popular 20 electronics" sold on a big e-commerce platform, etc. Exploring and analysising the top entities can always find some high value information.

 Within the era of big data, this need is much stronger than ever before, as both the raw dataset and the number of entities can be vast; Without certain pre-calculation, get the Top-K entities among a distributed big dataset may take a long time, makes the ad-hoc query inefficient.